Cretolamna Aschersoni in matrix

 Gorgonians, akin to corals, are fascinating creatures that thrive as sessile colonial polyps, intricately woven into a tree-like configuration.
 Their architectural masterpiece, a resilient yet pliable skeleton known as gorgonin, defies conventional growth patterns as it extends perpendicular to the prevailing currents.
 This unique orientation enables Ctenocella Pectinata to maximize its interaction with water flow, effortlessly filtering and harnessing vital nutrients without the need for sunlight-induced development.

-This beautiful big septarian sphere polished from Madagascar in contrast exterior colors.
+This beautiful big septarian sphere polished from Madagascar with contrast exterior colors.

 Septarias are prehistoric marine nodules of bio sedimentary origin followed by dehydration during diagenesis, which today are found as large pebbles in clay soil.
 The creation of a Septarian is a succession of events along millions years, they form around a core of organic matter (plant or animal).